 In 1998 he traveled to Amsterdam to play in Europe.

-Along with being our 16U coach at Ultimate Performance, Heath is the assistant Baseball Coach at Providence High School since 2004.
+Heath has been the assistant Baseball Coach at Providence High School since 2004.

 He has over 20 years of Coaching Experience.